vishalk2/CFD-DEM-coupled-Simulations-of-Spherical-Particles/README.md

 # CFD-DEM-coupling-simulations-project

-Design Oriented Project on CFD-DEM coupling simulations using OpenFOAM &amp; LIGGGHTS
+CFD-DEM coupled simulations of Spouted bed dryer using CFD-DEM solvers like OpenFOAM-5.x & LIGGGHTS.